rmastand/MODProducer/README.md

 #### Check that you have the correct Jet energy correction factors (for Jet analysis)

-If using 2010 or 2011 data, all these corrections are in the ```data/JEC``` folder.
+If using 2010 or 2011 data, all these corrections are in the ```data/JEC``` folder and are properly implemented in the EDProducer source files.
 If using simulated data, see the "Notes about JEC" section before proceding.

 #### Set up PFCandidateProducer.